lb-/bakerydemo/bakerydemo/timeline/client/tutorial.md

 - ✓ no need for global install
 - ✓ testing, linting, multible variants just works, including various testing libraries
-- ✓ appears to have a lot of capacity to do many things, maybe too much
+- ✓ appears to have a lot of capacity to do many things and be very specific to what you want
 - ✓ docs are huge
 - ✓ yarn seems to be better at recovering after a clean install / new branch
+- ✓ easy to set up multiple isolated 'components' that can each be their own bundle file
 - ✘ detailed docs for specific things is a bit hard to find
 - ✘ uses yarn, yet another package manager (but it is not too much overhead)
-- ✘ react-component by default will need `require` in global to work in prod
+- ✘ react-component by default will need `require` in global to work in prod _fixed_
-- ✘ does not remove proptypes requirement in production build
+- ✘ does not remove proptypes requirement in production build _fixed_
+- ✘ need MyComponent.default in production build usage